 - The most common is the foundation primer.
-It is usually a cream, gel or spritz that is applied underneath your makeup to help smooth your skin and minimize pores which can help improve coverage and lengthen the amount of time foundation and powder stays looking fresh on your face.
+It is usually a cream, gel or spritz that is applied underneath your make-up to help smooth your skin and minimise pores which can help improve coverage and lengthen the amount of time foundation and powder stays looking fresh on your face.

 - Eyelid primers can help smooth the colour of your eyeshadow, reduce oiliness, and even add a shimmer.

 - Mascara primers can help to prime the lashes by lengthening and thickening them to give a fuller look.

 - Lip primers can help to improve the evenness of lipstick or lip-gloss and give your lips a longer lasting flawless appearance.

 In addition to catering to different areas on your face, there are a huge variety to suit both your skin type and lifestyle.
 A few examples are hydrating, matt, colour correcting, sweat resistance, added SPF, paraben free, nourishing and pore minimising.
 You can also choose between water-based, and silicon-based primers, with common ingredients including cyclomethicone and dimethicone.